m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 ### **Data Security and Awareness**

 Johanna Cabalhin, in her research [8], pointed out that on many existing social networks, users are needed to reveal a certain detail about themselves online to prove they are who they claim to be.
 The more information a user shares, the easier it is to predict some of the user’s most private information using data mining.
 In the US, for example, a person’s social security number may be revealed or predicted (with a certain level of accuracy) by using a combination of hometown and birthdate.
 Facebook has commercial relationships with several corporations for its advertorial revenues.
 These corporations integrate their marketing efforts onto the platform via tools provided by Facebook.
 Observations from public hearings, judicial probes, data scandals have all but pointed to Facebook's practice of sharing of consumer data to these corporate partners, beyond a point of user's awareness or at times ignorance.
 This has invoked a long-running debate about whether this trade of data for a "personalized experience" is right or not.

 ### **The Rise of Decentralized Social Networks**

 #### **Decentralized Social Networks come into the limelight**

-To address the privacy concerns regarding existing social networks, Decentralized Online Social Networks (DOSNs) have been investigated.
+To address the privacy concerns regarding existing social networks, Decentralized Online Social Networks (DOSNs) have been explored.
 There are several components of a Decentralized Social Network that sets it apart from a regular social media site.
-The first key difference is that it isn’t a standalone website that you can access — it is a network of hundreds of different communities that each own an instance of the code.
-It allows the participants of the social network to be more in control of their data, and decide who gets access to what part of it.
-It also allows the participants who are creators of some kind, to monetize and earn tokens equivalent to major cryptocurrencies, and incentivize participants who assist the network in their own ways.
+The first key difference is that it isn’t a standalone website that you can access.
+Technically, it is a network of hundreds of different communities so that each own an instance of the code.
+It allows the participants of the social network to have more control of their data, and decide who gets access to what part of participant's data.
+It also allows the participants who are creators of some kind, to monetize their content.
+Content creators can earn tokens equivalent to major cryptocurrencies, which can also be converted to fiat money.
+DOSNs also incentivize participants who assist the network's scalability with their engagement levels..

 #### The Promises made by Decentralized Social Networks:

 **1. Doing Away with the Centralized Bias**

-Currently, the government has the authority to censor social networks like Facebook, Twitter, etc. if the content on them is seen unfit for the general public.
-At the same time, social media companies have complete control over the type of material that appears on their platform and the direction that visitors are directed.
+Currently, the government has the authority to censor social networks like Facebook, Twitter, etc. if the content on these platforms is deemed unfit for the general public.
+At the same time, social media companies have complete control over the type of material that appears on their platform and the context to which visitors are directed.
-Decentralized social networks will take out the centralized bias and oversight.
+Decentralized social networks will take out this centralized bias and oversight.
 It will make social media networks more transparent and implement a peer-to-peer interaction-based mechanism.
-Instead of using personal information as a profile identifier, decentralized application development will rely on the production of unique code.
-The user will be able to select which data to share with the network.
+Instead of using personal information as a profiling mechanism, decentralized application development relies on the production of unique code.
+The users are able to select which data to share with the network.

 **2. Eliminate the Need for Intermediaries**

-Consumers on a particular social media site are frequently targeted by fraudulent adverts and malware attacks.
-This occurs since, in an attempt to offer third-party tools access to data for marketing objectives, the data also falls into the hands of internet scammers.
+Consumers on a particular social media platform are frequently targeted by fraudulent adverts, phisching and malware attacks.
+In an attempt to offer third-party services(other platforms or tools) access to data for marketing objectives, the data also falls into the hands of bad actors on the internet with non legitimate interests.
 A decentralized social network developer is aware of this problem and addresses it throughout the development of decentralized applications.

 A decentralized social network creates a direct connection between the participants and business logic if any.
-The systems allow marketers to promote their facilities to the participants as well, in a better way.
+The systems allow marketers to promote their facilities to the participants as well,but in a better and more secure way.
 Marketers may validate their data without relying on third-party technologies or middlemen with the help of this system.
 As a result, advertisers receive reliable data, and real consumers see their ads.

 **3. User Information is Not the Product in Decentralized Apps**

-Social media platforms contain an abundance of information about their users, which they sell to the highest bidder in order to market their products.
+Social media platforms host an abundance of information about their users, which they can sell to the highest bidder as a precursor to their business goals.
 However, the bidder could be anyone – from organizations with malicious intent to government-sponsored agencies.
 In this system, user information is turned into a commodity that may be sold for money without the users' agreement.
+It is worthwhile to note that, at times, the user consent is swiftly taken while many average Internet users are hardly aware of having given such consent.
 Users and content creators have the right to their information and stand to benefit directly from decentralized social media, in the case of decentralized social networks.
-Information is securely stored into the network using modern cryptography algorithms, which makes it very hard to decrypt by anyone without the user’s permission.
-This does not allow entities to sell confidential data to other entities.
+Information is securely stored into the network using modern cryptography algorithms, which makes it very hard to decrypt by anyone without the user’s adequate permission.
+This does not allow entities to sell confidential data to other entities, without going through the real owner of the data i.e You.

 **4. Scope for Crowd-funding**

 The most significant advantage of decentralized crowdfunding is the increased transparency it provides.
 There is a clear money trail to trace because no intermediaries are involved.
 This allows crowd-funding to take place at various stages, based on the proof presented by the entity requesting the funds.
-Furthermore, smart contracts is the technology often used by platforms to ensure that money being raised is spent on what the companies are supposed to pursue rather than being wasted.
+Furthermore, smart contracts is the technology often used by platforms to ensure that money being raised is spent on what the companies are supposed to pursue rather than on illegitimate interests.

 **5. Incentivize Participants of the Network for their Services**

-Decentralized Social Networks generally run as crypto platforms; hence cryptocurrency is an excellent incentive that can be introduced in the interactions on these platforms.
+Decentralized Social Networks generally run as digital currency or token based platforms; hence cryptocurrency is an excellent incentive that can be introduced in the interactions on these platforms.
 With the absence of intermediaries that sell user information to third parties, users can now exchange their information directly with blockchain node hosts in exchange of benefits.
-Users can be approached by marketers and asked whether they would want to share their data in exchange for cryptocurrencies.
-This financial incentive could be another reason for users to return to the network.
+Users can be approached by marketers and asked whether they would want to share their data in exchange for monetization.
+This financial incentive could be another reason for users to return or be engaged to the network.

 #### **Blockchain to the Rescue:**